Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 The old conundrum of whether to book the duration of a stay or only the first few nights before arriving is a real challenge in Bali.

-Although booking a hotel in Bali before arriving does wonders for peace of mind, you may pay for it one way or another.
+Although booking a hotel in Bali before arriving does wonders for peace of mind, you may pay for it in more ways than one.
 Finding out there’s a much better/quieter/friendlier hotel next door with discount rates is frustrating, especially when you’re already locked into a property booked from home.
+Finding out that there's a noisy construction project going on and your room is nonrefundable is even more frustrating!

 Tip: You’ll need the name and address of a hotel when exiting the airport.
 If not booking ahead, at least do enough research to know where to start.
 Never take the taxi driver’s recommendation for a hotel in Bali.